Boston University Sargent College of Health & Rehabilitation Sciences

 It is always a delicate role to be parents of an adult!
 If you’re interested in a Supported Employment programs, please contact your state’s Department of Mental Health.

+Be sure to stay on the waiting list such as periodic phone calls, emails, or written notes to ensure a place.
 Your family member could find out if there are actions which they can take during the wait period that would help to accelerate the process.
 These activities might include attending a job-related group, getting necessary reports to the agency, reading materials, doing some Self-Directed activities or finding someone in the chosen type of work to interview.

 In the meantime, your family member can participate in the activities that are in their wellness plan to minimize stress and increase health.
 Both of these goals can be an asset to the job seeker.
 Also, they can investigate the many online resources that relate to the fields of interest or to job development.
-(Wright)

 Return to the main page on helping your family member Find a Path to Employment.